 Hacks are common in the development field.
 There is always someone out there who might find hacking your site beneficial: a dishonest competitor or simply an amateur developer, who has nothing better to do.
-That’s why knowing how to improve WordPress security can save you a lot of headache in the long run.
+That’s why our WordPress development company‘s knowledge of how to improve WordPress security can save you a lot of headache in the long run.

 Before we delve into the actual steps to improve security, here is a breakdown of reasons why WordPress security is so important: